Please be sure to read all rules thoroughly before applying to Blerdcon Exhibitions.

 - A passport

-- Military ID.
-Other forms of Photo ID may be accepted at the discretion of the Department Head of Exhibitions.
+- Other forms of Photo ID may be accepted at the discretion of the Department Head of Exhibitions.
 The name on the ID must match the name given during booth registration.

 To exhibit at BlerdCon, you must agree to the rules and terms in writing.
 A contract for all exhibitors must be signed at check-in.